 Never fear… hole reinforcement labels are here!!

-Note: The only time we’ve had hole reinforcement labels fail us was on plastic page protectors.
+Side Note: The only time we’ve had hole reinforcement labels fail us was on plastic page protectors.
 Perhaps some brands stick better on plastic than others, but I found that wrapping the torn area with a small piece of duct tape and re-punching the hole was a good alternative fix.
-Clear packing tape is less noticeable than duct tape but we’ve found the duct tape holds up better over time.
+Clear packing tape is less noticeable than duct tape, but we’ve found the duct tape holds up better over time.

 Besides their main use, if you have extra labels to spare, they’re also fun for quick crafts and learning games:

 - Use them under paper to make crayon rubbings in various patterns.

 - Block out areas on a canvas or watercolor paper with the labels before adding paint.
 After the paint dries, peel off the stickers to expose the unpainted area underneath.

 - Use them as manipulatives for PreK counting or addition games.
 Peeling and placing stickers is excellent fine motor practice for your littles.

 - Represent gas, liquid and solid molecules to demonstrate the states of matter like shown here at The Inspired Classroom.

 - Color white reinforcing labels (or buy pre-colored or patterned ones) and use them to decorate envelopes or make DIY polka dot wrapping paper.